pappasam/nvim-repl/README.md

 ## Commands

-Creating commands is super easy, but this plugin does come with some command implementations to get you started:

-- `:ReplOpen`: open the repl for the current filetype
+`:ReplOpen` open the repl for the current filetype

-- `:ReplClose`: close the repl, if open
+`:ReplClose` close the repl, if open

-- `:ReplToggle`: if repl is open, close.
+`:ReplToggle` if repl is open, close.
 If repl is closed, open

 ## Notes